nodemailer/nodemailer/README.md

 #### First review the docs

-Documentation for Nodemailer can be found at [nodemailer.com](https://nodemailer.com/about/)
+Documentation for Nodemailer can be found at [nodemailer.com](https://nodemailer.com/about/).

 #### Nodemailer throws a SyntaxError for "..."

 You are using older Node.js version than v6.0.
-Upgrade Node.js to get support for the spread operator
+Upgrade Node.js to get support for the spread operator.

 #### I'm having issues with Gmail